Viungo vya Uzazi vya Ndani vya Mwanamke

 Almost all pregnancies result from intercourse that occurs during the 3 days before ovulation.
 However, pregnancies sometimes result from intercourse that occurs up to 6 days before ovulation or during the 3 days after ovulation.
 For some women, the time between a menstrual period and ovulation varies from month to month.
 Consequently, pregnancy can occur at different times during a menstrual cycle.

 The corpus of the uterus, which consists of muscle tissue, can stretch to accommodate a growing fetus.
 Its muscular walls contract during labor to push the baby out through the cervix and the vagina.
 During the reproductive years, the corpus is twice as long as the cervix.
-After menopause, th uterus and cervix are about the same length.
+After menopause, the uterus and cervix are about the same length.

 As part of a woman's reproductive cycle (which usually lasts about a month), the lining of the corpus (endometrium) thickens.
-If the woman does not become pregnant during that cycle, most of the endometrium is shed and bleeding occurs, resulting in the menstrual period.
+If a woman does not become pregnant during that cycle, most of the endometrium is shed and bleeding occurs, resulting in the menstrual period.

 • Girls are born with over a million egg cells, but only about 400 are released during a lifetime of menstrual cycles.